The Power Clean is the most popular lift among all of the Olympic Lift variants done with athletes.

 In my opinion, 100% yes.

 The ability to improve not only explosive power development, but athleticism as well makes it an extremely valuable tool for the improvement of any athlete.
 And I realize I use football for many of my analogies and that’s just a force of habit from having played and worked with football my entire career.

 But, I’ve also worked with Track, Basketball and many other sports and all of them have aspects of their sport that can be improved with Power Cleans.

-Just make sure that you have a coach (whether that’s you or someone else) that can teach them PROPER technique so avoid easily preventable injuries from poor technique.
+Just make sure that you have a coach (whether that’s you or someone else) that can teach PROPER Power Clean technique to avoid easily preventable injuries from poor technique.